This tweet is spot-on…

 There is something of a parallel between the Phogat incident — which is still unravelling in some political circles in North India — and l’affair Khelif.
 Algerian boxer Imane Khelif was forced to brave a shitstorm online after her match against Italian boxer Angela Carini ended in 46 seconds, with Carini allegedly claiming Khelif’s strength was “not fair”.
 The incident was the invitation various boneheads, especially on the internet, needed to raise baseless questions about Khelif’s gender, questions that many other sportswomen have had to face before and likely will in future.

 Curiously, none of these questions were relevant while Khelif was losing boxing matches, which she was in other tournaments before the Olympics.
 It became a problem the moment she won, and won well.
-As Rose Eveleth has said, none of Khelif not losing, not being white, and not being from a rich country is coincidental — just as much as the people raising the ruckus aren't really interested in “women’s sports.
+As Rose Eveleth has said, none of Khelif not losing, not being white, and not being from a rich country is coincidental — just as much as the people raising the ruckus not really being interested in “women’s sports.
 They’re not out here trying to advocate for the things that female athletes actually want and need, like equal pay.”

 In fact, now that crude populist impulses have begun spinning the circumstances of Phogat’s loss and Khelif’s triumph into divisive political narratives, the evil really haunting both women — and many others like them — becomes clear: damn the sports, it’s ‘us versus them’.